MTV-82: MTV-82 in Non-Revenue Service

 The legendary endurance and reliability of MTV-82 trams makes them ideal for use in non-revenue service.
 After being retired or removed from passenger service, many MTV-82 trams were converted into service trams.
-They could be used for towing other trams, as hoppers, freight trams, etc. In the cities of Odessa, and Zaparozh'je a couple of MTV-82 trams were rebuilt into unique double ended (2 cab) version.
-In Odessa, such 2-cab trams were in use on the picturesque single track route #19.
-In Zaparozh'e they were used on route #5.
+They could be used for towing other trams, as hoppers, freight trams, etc. In the cities of Odesa, and Zaporizhzhia, in Ukraine, a couple of MTV-82 trams were rebuilt into unique double-ended version.
+In Odesa, such 2-cab trams were in use on the picturesque single track route #19.
+In Zaporizhzhia they were used on route #5.